mikenguyenx/5_financial_planner/README.md

 # Financial Planner

-This Jupyter notebook contains an application that helps credit union members evaluate their financial health by forecasting stock market prices using the Alpaca Trade API to retrieve real-time market data and the MCForecast Tools library to perform Monte Carlo simulations.
-The notebook contains two financial planning tools:
+This Jupyter notebook contains code that helps credit union members evaluate their financial health through two financial planning tools:

 (1) A financial planner for emergencies.
 The members will be able to use this tool to visualize their current savings.
 The members can then determine if they have enough reserves for an emergency fund.